iamjcabarra/ViewSwapper/README.md

 # ViewSwapper

-Country is a simple Xcode project utilizing UIContainerView as a segmented view swapper for view controllers in a storyboard.
+ViewSwapper is a simple Xcode project utilizing UIContainerView as a segmented view swapper for view controllers in a storyboard.
 In this project, you can learn how to switch from one view controller to another view controller using native classes, such as UISegmentedControl, UIContainerView, and UIStoryboardSegue.

 ## License